core

 )

-Message(id='msg_01A2qtvcrYZF6C22Jbujezuh', content=[TextBlock(text="This image shows a cute puppy lying in some grass and flowers.
-The puppy appears to be a Cavalier King Charles Spaniel, with its long, silky fur and floppy ears.
-The puppy has a friendly, sweet expression on its face as it looks directly at the camera.
-The background shows some purple flowers, creating a nice colorful contrast against the puppy's white and brown fur.", type='text')], model='claude-3-haiku-20240307', role='assistant', stop_reason='end_turn', stop_sequence=None, type='message', usage=Usage(input_tokens=104, output_tokens=89))
+"This image shows a cute puppy lying in a grassy area with purple flowers in the background.
+The puppy appears to be a Cavalier King Charles Spaniel, with a long, silky coat in a reddish-brown color with white markings.
+The puppy has a friendly, inquisitive expression on its face as it gazes directly at the camera.
+The image conveys a sense of tranquility and natural beauty, with the vibrant purple flowers providing a lovely contrast to the puppy's warm coloring."

-Both APIs format images slightly differently and the structure of the message content is a litte more complex.
+Both APIs format images slightly differently and the structure of the message content is a little more complex.

 In a text chat, content is a simple string but for a multimodal chat (text+images) we can see that content is a list of dictionaries.